Antitrust Remedies in Highly Regulated Industries

 Overview of merger remedies

 As described by the FTC and DOJ, the goal of remedies in merger review is to effectively preserve efficiencies while maintaining competition in the relevant market.
 The antitrust authorities have long recognised that determining an appropriate merger remedy – perhaps especially where the transaction involves a highly regulated industry – requires a close analysis of the facts of each individual transaction.
-Because every merger remedy must be tailored to the circumstances, ‘[c]arefully tailoring the remedy to the theory of the violation is the best way to ensure that the relief obtained cures the competitive harm’.
-Nonetheless, the antitrust authorities adhere to several key principles requiring that merger remedies (1) must restore competition, (2) should focus on preserving competition rather than protecting individual competitors, (3) must be based on a careful application of legal and economic principles to the particular facts of a specific case and (4) must be enforceable.
+Because every merger remedy must be tailored to the circumstances, ‘[t]ailoring the remedy to address the violation is the best way to ensure that the relief obtained cures the competitive harm.’
+Nonetheless, the antitrust authorities adhere to several key principles requiring that merger remedies (1) must preserve competition, (2) should not create ongoing government regulation of the market, (3) should preserve competition, not protect competitors, and (4) must be enforceable.

 The range of potential remedies typically falls within one of two categories: structural remedies that require divestitures of assets or business divisions; or non-structural conduct remedies that impose behavioural restrictions or requirements on merging firms.
 The DOJ and FTC generally require structural remedies, described by the DOJ as ‘simple [and] relatively easy to administer’, to remedy competitive concerns in horizontal mergers.
 By contrast, where vertical mergers raise competitive concerns, the DOJ and FTC historically have more often relied on conduct remedies, but have imposed structural remedies where conduct remedies are deemed inadequate.
 This administration has reversed trends set by previous administrations by increasingly seeking structural remedies, including divestitures, to resolve vertical merger concerns.
 For example, in connection with AT&T’s acquisition of Time Warner, the government first sought to impose structural divestitures before eventually seeking, unsuccessfully, to block the deal.

 Structural remedies, including divestitures of assets, business divisions and intellectual property, are common where a merger presents competitive concerns.
 An analysis by the FTC of merger remedies over a decade found that 80 per cent of challenged mergers resulted in structural remedies, with 87 per cent of challenged horizontal mergers resulting in a structural remedy.
-When imposing structural remedies, the DOJ and FTC strongly prefer divestitures of an ‘existing business entity that has already demonstrated its ability to compete in the relevant market’.
+When imposing structural remedies, the DOJ and FTC strongly prefer divestitures of an ‘existing standalone business, because it has demonstrated success competing in the relevant market’.
 Additionally, the antitrust authorities increasingly have required an ‘upfront’ (as opposed to post-close) buyer.
 The FTC’s remedy study found that 69 per cent of the transactions included in the study required an upfront buyer, compared with 33 per cent for which a post-close remedy was allowed.
+The DOJ’s modernised Merger Remedies Manual states that the DOJ will require an acceptable upfront buyer ‘[i]n most merger cases’.
 And, while the agencies have stated a strong preference for business divestitures as opposed to discrete asset divestitures, at least historically, only 40 per cent of structural remedies involved ongoing business divestitures, compared with 67 per cent involving selected assets.

-The antitrust authorities have a wide range of conduct remedies at their disposal, however these are imposed less frequently than structural remedies.
-According to the DOJ, conduct remedies are viewed as an option where ‘conduct relief is needed to facilitate transition to or support a competitive structural solution’ or where a structural remedy would ‘sacrifice significant efficiencies’ or is ‘infeasible’.
-The most common conduct remedies include firewalls, fair dealing provisions, transparency requirements, non-compete clauses, long-term supply contracts and the prohibition of certain contracting practices.
+The antitrust authorities have a wide range of conduct remedies at their disposal; however, these are imposed less frequently than structural remedies.
+According to the DOJ, conduct remedies ‘may be useful in certain circumstances to facilitate effective structural relief’.
+The DOJ explains that stand-alone conduct remedies are appropriate only if the parties prove that the transaction generates significant merger-specific efficiencies, a structural remedy is not possible, the conduct remedy will completely cure the anticompetitive harm, and the remedy can be enforced effectively.
+Common conduct remedies include firewalls, temporary supply agreements and temporary limits on the merged firm’s ability to re-hire employees if the divestitures involved a personnel transfer.
 Of course, the antitrust authorities are not limited to specific types of conduct remedies and may tailor consent decrees to the facts of the transaction to maximise the likelihood of an effective remedy.
 Conduct remedies, such as transparency provisions that may require a merging entity to share information with regulatory authorities on an ongoing basis, may be particularly relevant to addressing competitive concerns in transactions involving highly regulated industries.
-And as the Remedy Guidelines note, conduct remedies are more likely to be imposed in ‘industries where there already is close government oversight’.

-The current administration has reversed course on the agencies’ willingness to seek behavioural remedies.
+However, the current administration has largely reversed course on the DOJ’s willingness to seek behavioural remedies.
 The Assistant Attorney General for the DOJ’s Antitrust Division, Makan Delrahim, has criticised conduct remedies as ‘fundamentally regulatory, imposing government oversight on what should preferably be a free market’.
-More recently, he has confirmed that ‘[t]he Division has a strong preference for structural remedies over behavioral ones’ identifying three ‘problems’ with the remedy: they are ‘inherently regulatory’, the Antitrust Division is not equipped to act as an ‘ongoing regulator’ and behaviour decrees are ‘merely temporary fixes for an ongoing problem.’
-These preferences were formalised by the DOJ in September 2018 when the agency withdrew the 2011 Guide to Merger Remedies, reverting to the 2004 Guide – with its explicit preference for structural relief – until the DOJ releases an updated policy.
-The Director of the FTC’s Bureau of Competition, Bruce Hoffman, has echoed these concerns, commenting that, for problematic vertical mergers, the FTC ‘prefer[s] structural remedies [because] they eliminate both the incentive and the ability to engage in harmful conduct, which eliminates the need for ongoing intervention’.
+More recently, he has confirmed that ‘[t]he Division has a strong preference for structural remedies over behavioral ones’, identifying three ‘problems’ with the remedy: they are ‘inherently regulatory’, the Antitrust Division is not equipped to act as an ‘ongoing regulator’ and behaviour decrees are ‘merely temporary fixes for an ongoing problem’.
+These preferences were formalised by the DOJ in September 2020, when it released its modernised Merger Remedies Manual, which states that ‘[s]tructural remedies are strongly preferred in horizontal and vertical merger cases because they are clean and certain, effective, and avoid ongoing government entanglement in the market.’
+During 2019, all nine mergers challenged by the DOJ and settled that year involved a structural remedy.
+The FTC has demonstrated that it is more receptive to behavioural remedies.
+Of the 10 mergers challenged by the FTC that resulted in a consent order in fiscal year 2019, three cases included a behavioural remedy.

 Highly regulated industries